ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 Waveform JPEGs are never copied beside the music.
 Their timestamped staging directory is created under `C:\recycled` when that writable directory exists, otherwise under `%TEMP%`, and remains there as disposable temporary material until ordinary temporary-file cleanup.
-A track marked `P` retains the exact staged preview path in the review result; neither `F` nor `P` changes the audio.
+A track marked `Y` retains the exact staged preview path in the review result. `N` never changes the audio; `Y` only opens an editor or renames files when those separate follow-up prompts are also approved.

 ## Album Filename Normalization